Karn/osrs-case-study/README.md

 > Note: This is a live document.

-As OldSchool RuneScape (OSRS) grows bringing with it a new user base along with the numerous content updates.
-It is quickly becoming evident that the interfaces are falling behind interms of usability and function.
+As OldSchool RuneScape (OSRS) and brings a new user base along with the numerous content updates, it is quickly becoming evident that the interfaces are falling behind in terms of usability and function.
 OSRS has a userbase that is adamant about it's nostalgic appeal and as such, rarely deviates from the styles and overall design ethos.

 This document discusses a number of interfaces, their usages and suggestions on how to improve them while maintaining the nostalgia which makes the game so successful.